murkl/arch-os/docs/REFERENCE.md

 Always in that order, so the Recovery finds an installation from the disk alone. `/boot` is `fmask=0077,dmask=0077`: it holds the kernel and the signed image, root's business only.

 - **Encryption**: LUKS2 on partition 2, opened as `cryptroot`.
 One password for disk, root and account
 - **Dual boot**: nothing is partitioned.
-The existing EFI partition is reused, only a boot entry added
+The existing EFI partition is reused, only a boot entry added.
+It has to have **512 MiB free** - the kernel, its ram disk and the fallback one that carries every module do not fit in the 100 or 260 MB Windows makes, and that is read before the first partition is touched

 ## Btrfs Subvolumes